Small Business Taxes & ManagementTM--Copyright 2018, A/N Group, Inc.

 If you rent, rather than own your home, the computations are simpler.
 You won't have to worry about mortgage interest, real estate taxes, etc. The items of concern will be rent, insurance, utilities, and possibly repairs and maintenance and other expenses.

 Certain expenses, such as telephone, shouldn't be apportioned.
 The first telephone line is not deductible.
 Special features, such as call waiting, may be deductible, but aren't part of your home office expense.
-A second line specifically for the office is deductible as a business expense on Schedule C or Schedule A as a miscellaneous itemized deduction.
+A second line specifically for the office is deductible as a business expense on Schedule C.

 Depreciation.
 You can depreciate the portion of your home used for business.
 If you're not familiar, depreciation is an annual deduction based on the basis (cost) of the property and the life.
 Since this is business property, the life is assumed to be 39 years.
 Thus, if your cost basis in the home is $300,000 and you use 8% for business, your annual deduction would be $615 ($300,000 X 8% / 39).
 In addition, there's an adjustment for the first year the property is used for business.
 Follow the form instructions carefully.
 Tax software will take care of the mechanics here.